-In May, 1857, the Sepoys (Indian soldiers) in the Bengal Army revolted against their British officers.
-Before the mutiny was finally put down in 1859, it had spread over a large part of northern India and resulted in the end of the British East India Company.
+In May 1857, Sepoys (Indian soldiers) in the Bengal Army revolted against their British officers.
+Before the mutiny was finally put down in 1859, it had spread over a large part of northern India.

 First Major Incident On March 31, 1857, the 34th Sepoy Regiment at Barrackpore allowed one of its men to attack his superior officer, a British Sergeant.
 The man was subsequently captured and hanged, and the entire regiment was dismissed as a collective punishment.
 Other Sepoys across India believed the punishment was too harsh.

-Meerut On May 9, members of the 3rd Regiment of Light Cavalry were imprisoned, sentenced to ten years of hard labor, and stripped of their uniforms in public for refusing to obey direct orders to use rifle cartridges greased with hog and/or beef fat.
+Meerut On May 9, members of the 3rd Regiment of Light Cavalry were imprisoned, sentenced to ten years of hard labor, and stripped of their uniforms in public for refusing to obey direct orders to use rifle cartridges greased with hog and/or beef fat (in direct violation of Hindu prohibitions against eating meat in any form).
 The next day, members of the 11th and 20th Cavalry broke rank and turned on their commanding officers.
-They then killed every European and Indian Christian they could find, including all women and children, from master to servant, burned their houses, and then began marching towards Delhi.
+They then killed every European and Indian Christian they could find, including all women and children, from master to servant, burned their houses, and began marching towards Delhi.
 Initially, the British chose not to pursue the mutineers.

 Kanpur In June, 1857, the last Maratha prince, Baji Rao II, decreed his title and 80,000-pound annual pension to his son, Nana Sahib, but the decree was negated by Governor-General Lord Dalhousie.
 In response, Nana Sahib led the Sepoy battalions at Kanpur against the British.
 On June 25, he sent word to Sir Hugh Wheeler, commander of British forces there, requesting that he surrender, a request Wheeler accepted.
 But, as the British attempted to evacuate Kanpur on June 27, Sahib's men attacked and killed many of the soldiers.
 They then rounded up the surviving women and children, took them back to Kanpur, and massacred them.